 Vector Ltd undertook consultation with industry participants as part of its process to determine available pipeline capacity, particularly as it relates to the North Pipeline.
 Details of this process are available on Vector's website

 The Backstop information gathering and analysis workstream is currently underway.
 The work is being pursued in parallel to the GTIP and will apply to all areas of Gas Industry Co's work.
 With respect to the GTIP, this information gathering process (or any regulation implemented for this purpose) has the potential to assist in the development of market arrangements - that could lead to improved availability of information in the market.
-More information on this work can be found here: Policy Development and Information Gathering
+More information on this work can be viewed here: Policy Development and Information Gathering